SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 4. You also have the option of installing and overwriting the customer web templates, or leave your own customized one in place (if you have done customizations).
 If you choose to install/overwrite the templates, the installer will attempt to make a backup copy.
 For new installations, always leave this field checked.

 5. Let the installer  create an IIS site based on the hostname you entered.
-If the IIS website it already available on the webserver then you need to uncheck the **Create IIS website**.
+If the IIS website is already available on the web server then you need to uncheck the **Create IIS website**.

 ### Configure startup data

-You need to configure some startup data that is specific to your installation – among else you need to specify the mail server to use, default from address, the company name, the ODBC database user, NetServer system users and a few other things.
+You need to configure some startup data that is specific to your installation – among else you need to specify the mail server to use, default from address, the company name, the ODBC database user, NetServer system users, and a few other things.

-1. Start cmd.exe as an administrator from the start menu and navigate to your installation directory, and then to the sub directory */bin* under that.
+1. Start cmd.exe as an administrator from the start menu and navigate to your installation directory, and then to the sub-directory */bin* under that.
 2. Run the application **ejtermsetup.exe**, and you will be prompted for the necessary settings (see below).
 3. When ejtermsetup.exe is done, it will tell you that your installation is ready to run and the address where it should be available in a web browser.
 You can log in with the administrator user you entered earlier, and start configuring the system.